-Fluent in five languages and committed to sharing music in the global community, she served as a guest teacher over three summers from 2014 to 2016 at the Aram Tigran music school, a regional music school in Diyarbakir, Turkey, dedicated to providing music exposure and education to Kurdish children in the area.
+Fluent in five languages and committed to sharing music in the global community, she served as a guest teacher at the Aram Tigran music school, a regional music school in Diyarbakir, Turkey, dedicated to providing music exposure and education to Kurdish children in the area.
 Teaching has also taken on increased importance for her in recent years through her work in the preparatory divisions of the New England Conservatory and Mannes School of Music, as well as through public schools in Brooklyn under the guidance of Simone Dinnerstein.
 Born in 1992 to Russian and Kurdish parents, Lana began her musical studies with Elena Power and Victoria Power at the Musikskolan Lilla Akademien in Sweden, and later studied under Hung Kuan Chen and Tema Blackstone at the Walnut School for the Arts in Boston.
 She went on to earn her Bachelor’s and Master’s of Music degrees in the studio of Alexander Korsantia at the New England Conservatory, where she taught in the preparatory division and worked as a collaborative pianist.
 This past spring she completed an Artist Diploma at Mannes School of Music where she studied with Ursula Oppens, worked as chamber music coach in Mannes Prep School, and was awarded the 2019 Steinway Award by Mannes at graduation.

 All images on this site were taken by I-Jung Huang.